Ever wondering why our tees are so soft?

 TIP: Did you know the cooldown cycle on your dryer helps the cotton to relax?
 It will help prolong its life too.

-#Algodon is simply the Spanish word used for the English word cotton.
+#Algodon is simply the Spanish word used for cotton.
 Some sources say it is a derivative from the Arabic word for cotton.
 There is no difference between it and regular cotton.

-French Terry Fabric (We have three sweaters made from a glorious French Terry)
+French Terry Fabric (We have several sweaters made with a glorious French Terry)

 #Frenchterry fabric often gets blended with polyester.
 It's a knit fabric similar to a #jerseyknit, with loops on one side and soft piles of yarn on the other.
 It is midweight—lighter than fleece and heavier than your typical tee.
 It's cosy, moisture-wicking, absorbent, and keeps you cool—this is why bath towels get called "terry cloth".
 For clothing, the loops on the back of the fabric are not as long.

 Modal is a semi-synthetic fibre that has found fame in the age of activewear and gets made from beech tree cellulose. #Modal is a form of rayon*, another plant-based textile, but slightly more durable and flexible.
 It is often blended with other fibres like cotton and spandex for added strength and considered a luxurious fabric, thanks to its soft feel and high cost.
 Modal, seen as slightly more eco-conscious, requires 10-20 times less water than cotton during manufacturing.

 *In a nutshell, #rayon is a fabric made from purified cellulose fibres—typically created from wood pulp.
 Even though rayon comes from natural materials, it requires certain chemicals, therefore considered to be a semi-synthetic fabric.
 Also, it can easily mimic linen and wool fabrics.